You need the right tools to protect against risk

 A Security Model defines access provisions to Information Assets in order to protect from unauthorised access, use, disclosure, disruption, modification, perusal, inspection, recording or destruction.
-It provides confidentiality, integrity and availability of information in line with relevant
+It provides confidentiality, integrity and availability of information in line with relevant standards including ISO27001.

 File Naming Conventions

 A set of File Naming Conventions is a guide for what to call files.
-This guide provides a standards for how to quickly, easily and consistently name files.
+This guide provides a standard for how to quickly, easily and consistently name files.
 A common set of File Naming Conventions will ensure that files are consistently named which means they are easy to name, store and find not only by the author / manager of the files but by anybody and everybody in the organisation.

 A file plan is a hierarchical set of folders.
-It enables files to be organised and stored data in a way that supports business activities.
+It enables files to be organised and stores data in a way that supports business activities.
 A file plan uses existing personal or shared folders.
 It is a simple instrument for all staff and is not an application or software system.

 A file plan is a simple, pragmatic, intuitive tool that facilitates filing and finding documents.